junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 > **Outline:** Dean&Sam gets phoenix's ash by noon, bell rings, but Cas doesn't come, they can't get back.
 Some more time passes, they realize something must have happened to Cas and now they get stuck in the Frontierland and have to figure out what to do.
 They start living like the locals, blend in as cowboys, get used to it, Dean is the town sheriff.

-Eyes unblinking, gun raised, for a split second Dean thinks he might be too slow, but then the gunshot sound registers, the phoenix burns with bright golden light and turns into a pile of ashes.
+Eyes unblinking, gun raised, not for a split second Dean thinks he might be too slow.
+Then the gunshot sound echoes, the phoenix burns with bright golden light and turns into a pile of ashes.

 He still gets this.
 Dean beams to himself.

-The wall clock rings the tone of high noon.
+The clock bells the tone of high noon.
 Sound shaking him out of the mist of contentment.

 "Dean!
 The ashes!"
-Sam yells behind him, several steps behind.
+Sam yells behind him, following by several steps.

 Dean dashes to the ashes, glass bottle ready in head, tip opened.
 The ashes fill into the bottle before the minute ends.